shikhaSanger/Bank-App-Nexxo1/README.md

 <div id="introduction">
 <h2>Introduction </h2>
-Application provide a saparate interface to customer and admin to interact with bank related operations.
+Application provide a saparate interface to customer and admin to interact with bank related operations. <br>
-This application runs on two servers ( Apache tomact and Netty) and connect with the sql database.
+This application runs on two servers ( Apache tomact and Netty) and connect with the sql database.<br>
 </div>

 <div id="technologies">